Week 1 - Python Foundations

 5. Computers struggle with exact decimal math.
 Change the code to use the round() function to fix the comparison (e.g., round to 1 decimal place).

-Exercise 5: Grade Processor
+Exercise 4: Grade Processor (Final Boss)

 Combine everything!
 You need to process student grades.